JulieLy8619/301lab7back-end-2/README.md

-made my own repo so no merge conflicts etc herou deployed link (my own and seperate from Adam): https://cf301lab7julies.herokuapp.com/ note for self: link: https://codefellows.github.io/city_explorer/
+made my own repo so no merge conflicts etc herou deployed link (my own and seperate from Adam): https://cf301lab7julies.herokuapp.com/ note for self: link: https://codefellows.github.io/city_explorer/ Reminder for self feature 1 was already done for us.
 ---------------------------
 Number and name of feature: Feature #3: Retrieve movie information
 -NOTE: this is time tracking after lab time